Islam in Mauritius: Communities

 The largest group of Muslims are the Sunnis, comprising around 90 per cent of the population.
 Sunnis are divided among various factions such as the Salafis.
-While the majority adheres to the Hanafi school of thoughts, there are other factions that follow the Shafe'i school of thought.
-There are also Muslims who follow Shi'ism.
-Meimons are a small aristocratic group, who control the Jummah Mosque in Port Louis.
-Shiaties form a small community of around 3 per cent of the total population.
+While the majority adheres to the Hanafi school of thoughts, there are other factions that follow the Shafi'i school of thoughts.
+Memons are a small aristocratic group, who control the Jummah Mosque in Port Louis.
+There are also Muslims who follow Shia Islam, forming a small community of around 3 per cent of the total population.
 One of the subgroups are called Cocknies, who are believed to have arrived as boat builders from Cochin in India.
 Creole Lascars are a new subgroup, who have intermarried with Cocknies or other communities.

-Within the Muslim community, there are three distinct ethnic groups that exist, notably the Memons and the Surtees (who are rich merchants who came from Kutch and Surat province of Gujarat in India), then the "Hindi Calcattias" who came to Mauritius as indentured labourer from Bihar.
+Within the Muslim community, there are three distinct ethnic groups that exist, notably the Memons and the Surtees (who are rich merchants who came respectively from Kutch and Surat provinces of Gujarat in India), then the "Calcuttiyas" who came to Mauritius as indentured labourers through the port of Calcutta and hail from the Indian State of Bihar.

 Mauritian Creole is the mother tongue of most Muslims today with muslim children opting for mainly Urdu and to a lesser degree, Arabic as the third language learnt at school (English and French are already compulsory).

-Bhojpuri, once the most spoken mother tongue, has less and less speakers as well as Gujarati.
+Bhojpuri, once the most spoken mother tongue, has lesser speakers as well as Gujarati.

-Muslim Mauritians share cultural and socio-economic traits with Hindu Mauritians with Indian films and songs in Hindi popular within both communities and both belonging to the upper and middle classes.
+Muslim Mauritians share cultural and socio-economic traits with Hindu Mauritians with Indian films and Bollywood songs in Hindi popular within both communities and both belonging to the upper and middle classes.
 Religious tensions nonetheless exist between Muslims and other religious communities due to the conservatism and fanaticism of Muslims, especially on societal issues.